 While the designer can not be liable for damages if another company sues you, the expectation is that every designer will do their best to create a unique logo that will not get their client in trouble.
 Sometimes it’s really hard to create a logo that is 100% unique (especially if it’s based on letters or common shapes) and it’s impossible to know about every similar logo out there so honest mistakes can happen.

-In case your logo fails the trademark application because a similar logo in this category already exists in your country, I’d recommend that the designer creates another logo revision at no additional cost which will pass the check of your local IP office because this was a mistake on their part.
+In case your logo fails the trademark application because a similar logo in this category already exists in your country or state, I’d recommend that the designer creates another logo revision at no additional cost which will pass the check of your local IP office because this may be considered a mistake on their part.
 But you can’t expect that your trademark application will pass in every country of the world, because no one has the resources to check all the potential trademark conflicts world-wide.
 If you plan on registering the trademark in a country other than the one where your business is situated, let the designer know so they can perform checks as they’re working on your logo design.

 If you have proof that your designer has copied another design, you should not be expected to pay for that.
 I’ve provided some tips on how to protect yourself from unethical logo designers in this article.